multilingualprogramming/multilingual/docs/research/polymodal_computation.md

 - **Browser MIDI input wiring.** The Python and JS inverse projections now exist; the browser runtime still needs a live Web MIDI In capture button and recovered-core panel.
-- **Authoring surfaces inside the runtimes.** Every runtime is still fundamentally view-only (sonic has microphone capture but the spatial / linear / volumetric / MIDI runtimes do not yet edit the manifest).
+- **Authoring surfaces inside the runtimes.** Sonic captures from the microphone, MIDI captures from a Web MIDI input port, and the 2D spatial runtime now edits the manifest in place and emits a captured semantic core.
+The linear and volumetric runtimes are still view-only.
 - **Coupling and temporal-ordering relations.** Waiting for explicit source syntax.
 - **Glyph-only authoring.** `.multi` still uses English-spelled